 Enrollment in Medicare Advantage has grown over three times since 2005, with currently around 20 million beneficiaries.
 Enrollment is projected to increase to 42 percent of the country by 2028, according to the Congressional Budget Office.

-See the chart below for pros and cons of Medicare Advantage.
+See the chart below for the pros and cons of Medicare Advantage.

-With Medicare Advantage, you will pay your regular Part B premium ($135.50 in 2019) plus another premium to the private insurer of the plan you choose.
+With Medicare Advantage, you will pay your regular Part B premium ($148.50 in 2021) plus another premium — the average premium amount is $21 for 2021 — to the private insurer of the plan you choose.
 Your total costs will vary depending on whether your plan has deductibles, copayments, what types of services you need, and whether you follow rules like using network providers.

 Plans vary by state, county, and insurer, so it’s important to do research to find the right plan for you.
 Some plans have restrictive rules on which doctors and pharmacies you can use, and how to get referrals, so make note of that when doing your research.
 The rules for your plan can change yearly as well, so double check your Annual Notice of Change each year to make sure your plan’s rules haven’t changed.